vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 unknown quantization after a precise source controller.
 The full build is warning-free and all 20 CTest targets pass.

+### Route pan LFO simulation through one path

+Pan LFOs are simulated for both modulation conversion policies.
+Handle that target before the policy split instead of implementing it in both branches.
+The remaining simulation branch handles only tremolo; vibrato routing and source-controller output keep their existing rules.
+This removes 14 production lines and the duplicate pan configuration/depth-update path.

+A temporary before/after comparison produces identical MIDI bytes with all six modulation targets, both policies, primary and additional pitch layers, physical and normalized depths, and automatic/forced controller resolutions.
+Existing pan-law and modulation regressions pass.
+The full build is warning-free and all 20 CTest targets pass; no test code is added.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,